thingdeux/pydownloadserver/README.md

 	-verifyDatabaseExistence() - Used on server startup to make sure DB exists.
 	-createFreshTables() - called by server to create a new,empty table with schema
 	-getJobs(requestedJob) -returns python list of jobs in the queue - can be passed the following params:

 			1.	all
-			2.	active
+			2.	active  (returns all queued/downloading)
-			3.	historical
+			3.	historical  (returns all succesful/failed)
-			4.	failed
+			4.	failed  (returns all failed)
-			5.	succesful
+			5.	succesful  (returns all succesful)

 	-insertJob(url, source) -Insert a job into the download queue - (ex: of source can be web or email)